White-spotted Izak: Physical appearance

-Male sharks range between 24-33cm long and female sharks range between 22-24cm long.
-The longest ever recorded ever was 34cm long.
+Male sharks range between 24 and 33 cm long and female sharks range between 22 and 24 cm long.
+The longest ever recorded ever was 34 cm long.
 Their shorter bodies hold dermal denticles in the middle of the back, and consist of a broad head with a short snout.
 They have a large mouth with different variations of the amount of teeth based on male or female.
 They also hold a long and slender tail.

 Habitat and ecology

 The H.punctatus is native to the upper continental slope ranging from Madagascar, Mozambique, and South Africa in the Western Indian Ocean.
 They can be found at depths of 220m to 420m.
 They reach adult hood around 9 years old and have a life expectancy of 21 years.
 Their diet consist of small bony fish, crustaceans, and cephalopods.
 The female reproduction is oviparous with eggs being laid in pairs.
 Other than that their reproductive status is much unknown including their reproductive periodicity.